comyar/CZWeatherKit/README.md

 [![Build Status](https://travis-ci.org/CZWeatherKit/CZWeatherKit.svg?branch=master)](https://travis-ci.org/CZWeatherKit/CZWeatherKit)

-CZWeatherKit is a simple, extensible weather library for iOS and OS X that allows for painless downloading of weather data from various weather services.
-CZWeatherKit is lightweight and requires no external dependencies.
+CZWeatherKit is a simple, extensible weather library for iOS and OS X that allows for easy downloading of weather data from various weather services.
+CZWeatherKit is extremely lightweight and requires no external dependencies.

 CZWeatherKit started as offshoot of work done while developing [Sol°](https://github.com/comyarzaheri/Sol), a simple open-source iOS weather app ([App Store Link](http://appstore.com/Sol°)).
 The README will be updated when CZWeatherKit has been integrated back into Sol° so you can see what it looks like in a completed app.